About the Arboretum

-In 1922, when Dr. Barnes and his wife, Laura Leggett Barnes, bought the Merion property, it already housed a collection of specimen trees that its previous owner, Captain Joseph Lapsley Wilson, had started assembling in the 1880s.
+In 1922, when Dr. Albert C. Barnes and his wife, Laura Leggett Barnes, bought the property, in Merion, Pennsylvania, it already housed a collection of specimen trees that its previous owner, Captain Joseph Lapsley Wilson, had started assembling in the 1880s.
 The site became the home of the Barnes Foundation, and Wilson stayed on as the first director of its arboretum.

 The 12-acre arboretum is astonishingly diverse for its size, with more than 2,500 varieties of woody and herbaceous plants, many rare.
-The peony and lilac collections date from the early 1900s and are important genetic resources for conservation and study.
-An herbarium started in 1968 by John Fogg, a longtime instructor at the arboretum school and director after Mrs. Barnes, contains more than 10,000 specimens that supplement teaching and research.
+The peony and lilac collections, which date from the early 1900s, are important genetic resources for conservation and study.
+An herbarium started in 1968 by John Fogg, a longtime instructor at the school and director after Mrs. Barnes, contains more than 10,000 specimens that supplement teaching and research.

 Highlights of the Arboretum